Mimi Hines

-Mimi Hines (born July 17, 1933) is a Canadian singer and comedian best known for her appearances on The Ed Sullivan Show, The Tonight Show and her work on Broadway.
+Mimi Hines (July 17, 1933 – October 21, 2024) was a Canadian actress, singer, and comedian, best known for her appearances on The Ed Sullivan Show, The Tonight Show and her work on Broadway.
 She succeeded Barbra Streisand in the original production of Funny Girl.

 Life and career

-Hines was born in Vancouver, British Columbia, Canada, and resides in the United States.
+Hines was born in Vancouver, British Columbia, Canada on July 17, 1933, the daughter of Eugene Saborne and Lillian Hines.
+Her parents split when she was young, and she used her mother's surname.
 She worked for a time in Anchorage, Alaska, where she met comedian Phil Ford in 1952 while they were working at different night clubs.
-They married in 1954.
+They married in 1954 and divorced in 1972.
 On August 28, 1958, she and Ford appeared on The Tonight Show for the first time.
 Hines sang "Till There Was You".
 In a later stand-up routine on The Tonight Show, she portrayed the NBC peacock.
+In 1959 she sang several of the numbers on the Juan García Esquivel-Ray Martin Christmas song collaboration, The Merriest of Christmas Pops (RCA Victor).

-In 1964 Hines and Ford filmed a pilot episode for a potential sitcom, Mimi, that would have starred the two as owners of a resort hotel, but the series was not picked up for airing.
+In 1964, Hines and Ford filmed a pilot episode for a potential sitcom, Mimi, that would have starred the two as owners of a resort hotel, but the series was not picked up for airing.

+In 1965, she and Phil Ford starred in the obscure comedy Saturday Night Bath In Apple Valley, which was long-forgotten until Something Weird Video unearthed it and issued it on home video for the first time.
+It was directed by actor John Myhers and also starred Cliff Arquette and Joan Benedict.

-In 1966, Hines succeeded Barbra Streisand on Broadway in Funny Girl, performing the role for eighteen months, after which she starred in touring companies of I Do!
+On December 27, 1965, Hines succeeded Barbra Streisand on Broadway in Funny Girl, performing the role for eighteen months until the show's New York closing on July 1, 1967, after which she starred in touring companies of I Do!
 I Do! and The Prisoner of Second Avenue, as well as productions of Anything Goes, Never Too Late, The Pajama Game, The Unsinkable Molly Brown, No, No, Nanette and Sugar.